 - nidaazbaa’ – plural for of ‘he/she/it went to war’

-- -ígíí – particle that converts the verb nidaabaa’ and the phrase as a whole into a noun, or adverbial/adjectival component.
+- -ígíí – particle that converts the verb nidaabaa’ and the phrase as a whole into a noun.

 NavajoWOTD.com is, in large part, an homage to the late Keith Little, who passed a month before we began posting our words.
 It remains, now, a tribute to the Speakers who leave behind a valuable lesson: that our Native languages are powerful tools for shaping our identity as a People.

 The Navajo Code Talkers’ service during WWII and afterwards invigorated the movement to preserve the Navajo language in a time when off-reservation boarding schools embraced a brutal policy of banning students from speaking their native language.

 The Navajo language and the Code derived from it was a powerful weapon in the Second World War.
 But that same code became a saving grace for the language as a whole.